-Gearset's data backup jobs provide comprehensive data restore capability.
-In the event that any data is lost, corrupted, or otherwise changed in an org, you can easily use a snapshot from your backup job to restore that data to its previous state while maintaining their relationships and your data structure.
+Gearset's data backup jobs provide comprehensive data restore capability. |f any data is lost, corrupted, or otherwise changed in an org, you can easily use a snapshot from your backup job to restore that data to its previous state while maintaining the data relationships and your data structure.

 Restoring metadata before you restore data

 Records can only be restored correctly if the underlying metadata (configuration) between the backup snapshot and your org is consistent.
-If there have been significant changes to your org's metadata and data, we recommend you restore the metadata first, before the data.
+If there have been significant changes to your org's metadata and data, we recommend you restore the metadata first, then the data.
 This will reduce the chances of unexpected data deployment errors.

 You can see how to run a metadata restore from a data backup job here.

 This article is aimed at those who want to restore large numbers of records in an org.
 If you only want to restore a single record or a small number of records, you may want to use the quick data restore option in Gearset.
 See how here.

 Data restoration is done from the history of a data backup job.
 Here's the process: